 Elaine serves as president and leads a small team that handles everything in the daily operations of the business and upkeep of the sanctuary, as well as caring for the amazing, happy animals that call the sanctuary home.
 Her greatest joy is seeing the smiling faces and hearing the comments of happy visitors like "this is the best day EVER"!
 What a priviledge to bring joy and peace to so many visitors every year while giving the animals treats and attention, its a win-win for everyone.

-If you would be interested in being a part of an incredible, first class organization that offers the most memorable stays and experiences to guests while helping share the message of compassion for ALL animals, please get in touch.
-We need good business people to help Rooterville reach its potential and bring more joy, inspiration and ddddkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
+If you would be interested in being part of an incredible, first-class organization that offers guests the most memorable stays and experiences while helping share the message of compassion for ALL animals, please get in touch.
+Rooterville always welcomes those who desire help in any way possible so that it can continue serving as a first class sanctuary for the animals and a place of peace and joy for it's visitors.

 Elaine West founded Rooterville Animal Sanctuary Inc. in 2004 with the help and support of her late husband and partner Dale West who died unexpectedly in 2015.
 A disabled widow, Elaine works tirelessly to keep up with everything in the daily operations of the business and upkeep of the sanctuary, as well as overseeing the care of the amazing animals that call the sanctuary home.